yosbit/nagios-plugins/README/README_check_time.md

 ### PARAMETER NTPServers
     NTP server IP or DNS name.
-	for more than one NTP server, use: ntp_server_ip1,ntp_server_ip2
+	to use more than one server, set parameter:  ntp_server_ip1,ntp_server_ip2

-### PARAMETER secondsDiffWarn - Alias -W
+### PARAMETER Warn - Alias -W
-	If offset is bellow or above from secondsDiffWarn in seconds, the script try to fix the time, if fix is failed exit with WARNING.
+	If offset is below or above Warning value in seconds, the script try to fix the time, if failed exitin with WARNING

-### PARAMETER secondsDiffWarn Alias -C
+### PARAMETER Crit Alias -C
-	If offset is bellow or above from secondsDiffCrit in seconds, the script try to fix the time, if fix is failed exit with CRITICAL.
+	If offset is below or above Warning value in seconds, the script try to fix the time, if failed exitin with CRITICAL.

 ### EXAMPLE
 	.\check_time.ps1  -NTPServers 192.168.1.1 -W 5 -C 15